Accessibility Notes, Part 1

 Some of that writing ends up being shared around.
 However, I find that I end up writing a lot of the same things, with little point of reference, which makes it easy to miss things!

 From a personal perspective, I often end up feeling drained and tired, with little to show for my effort.
-Given long develoment cycles and diverse projects, this has worn me down over the past year!
+Given long development cycles and diverse projects, this has worn me down over the past year!

 So, as I start my holidays, I have decided to start writing my notes down on this blog.
 They might be incomplete or missing specific cases, and the same topic might come up in different note collections.
 I hope that will give me a better overview of topics that come up.
 I hope they help you build an intuition for accessibility issues, and give you references to dive in!